Emc1518/kickstarter-analysis/README.md

 The conclusion that was drawn from the analysis based on funding goals is that the lower the funding amount goal the higher the percentage of success.

 #### **Limitiations**
 The dataset did have limitations because there was a lot of information that was not useful to the purpose of the project and had to be filtered out.
-It would be helpful to use the Box and Whisker plots to help identify outliers that might be skewing data.
+It would be helpful to use the Box and Whisker plots to help identify factors that might be skewing that data one way or the other.